mehmetkahya0/temp-mail/README.md

   [Live Demo](https://mehmetkahya0.github.io/temp-mail/) | [Report Bug](https://github.com/mehmetkahya0/temp-mail/issues) | [Request Feature](https://github.com/mehmetkahya0/temp-mail/issues)
 </div>

+> [!IMPORTANT]
+> ALL CODE FOR THIS WEBSITE IS COPYRIGHTED.
+YOU CANNOT USE THESE CODES AND OPEN ANOTHER WEBSITE IN THE SAME WAY.
+IT IS BEING TRACKED WITH VARIOUS TOOLS AND IF IT IS OPENED, A DMCA VIOLATION WILL BE SENT WITH MY LAWYER.
+SCANS ARE CARRIED OUT REGULARLY WITH VARIOUS TOOLS.

 ## 🎯 Overview

 TempMail V2 is a cutting-edge temporary email solution designed for privacy-conscious users.
 Generate disposable email addresses instantly to protect your primary inbox from spam, tracking, and unwanted communications.
 Built with modern web technologies, TempMail V2 offers a sleek, responsive interface with powerful features like real-time inbox updates, dark mode, and seamless email management.